MitrixD/krementsov.starwars.app/README.md

 Episode Details Page: Retrieves information about a specific Star Wars episode.

 ## Implementation
 The application leverages React components to structure each page and utilize GraphQL queries to fetch data from the Star Wars SWAPI GraphQL API.
 Routing is managed using React Router, enabling seamless navigation between different pages.

+## Build & Deploy
+The application automatically builds and deploys to GitHub Pages using GitHub Actions.
+To see this, go to the Actions tab in the project repository

 ## Tech Stack